 - Fundamentals of Building Information Modelling (BIM): context of construction industry and infrastructure engineering, product life management, asset life cycle data, federal models, digital plan of work, supply chain, levels of BIM.

-- BIM standardisation: PAS 1192, current regulations, levels of definition.
+- BIM standardisation: ISO 19650, current regulations, levels of definition.

 - Challenges of BIM implementation into practice: digital engineering, collaborative environment, social aspects, commercial and legal aspects.

 - Case studies: BIM applied to different types of projects (different size and applications of infrastructure projects).